 - Spread the word.
-Share your knowledge about overfishing with social media, family and friends – so they too can make informed decisions.
+Share your knowledge about overfishing with social media, family and friends – so that they too, can make informed decisions.

 Tier 3: Earth Angel

 - Stop consuming fish completely.
-This is the easiest way to prevent your part in the overfishing epidemic.
+This is the easiest way to protect you from taking part in the overfishing epidemic.